Dallis Law Firm Listed by play Ransomware Group

 - Let remediation specialists handle takedown requests and broker removals for any personal information tied to the breach.

 The incident underscores that data once entrusted to professional service providers can surface without warning on criminal leak sites.
 Staying ahead requires more than reactive checks.
-DoxxScan by GalaxyWarden delivers continuous monitoring across 15.4 billion breach records and over 100 platforms, AI-powered identity-chain mapping that connects handles to real identities, and hands-on remediation by specialists who manage takedowns for you and your entire household, including children’s gaming accounts vulnerable to credential-based attacks.
-Starting proactive protection now limits how far this breach can reach.
+DoxxScan by GalaxyWarden delivers continuous monitoring across 13.1 billion+ breach records and over 100 platforms, AI-powered identity-chain mapping that connects handles to real identities, and hands-on remediation by specialists who manage takedowns for you and your entire household, including children’s gaming accounts vulnerable to credential-based attacks.
+Starting proactive protection now limits how far this claimed breach can reach.

 Related breaches